Lineup shakeup works well for Will Wade in LSU's much-needed 78-74 win over Saint Mary's

 After a disappointing loss at Houston on Wednesday night, Will Wade sensed his LSU basketball team needed a jolt.

-So Wade gave it to the Tigers before Saturday night’s matchup with Saint Mary’s in the nightcap of the Neon Hoops Showcase in Las Vegas.
+So he gave it to the Tigers before Saturday night’s matchup with Saint Mary’s in the nightcap of the Neon Hoops Showcase in Las Vegas.

 Wade sat starting point guard Tremont Waters for the first time this season and inserted Marlon Taylor at the three-guard spot, a pair of moves that paid off handsomely in LSU’s 78-74 victory over Saint Mary’s.

-LSU (8-3) responded to the changes in a big way and led by eight points in the first half and by 15 on three occasions in the second half, then held on for the win after Saint Mary’s (7-5) made several runs in the final nine minutes.
+LSU (8-3) responded to the changes in a big way and led by eight points in the first half and by 15 on three occasions in the second half, then held on for the win after Saint Mary’s (7-5) made several runs over the final nine minutes.

+“I was proud of our guys,” Wade said in his postgame radio interview.
+“It certainly wasn’t perfect by any stretch of the imagination, or any means.
+But I thought our guys had a good spirit to them.”

-Wade’s team had one of its better efforts of the season on the defensive end, holding Saint Mary’s to 74 points after the Gaels averaged 85.8 points in their recent four-game winning streak.
+His team produced one of its better efforts of the season on the defensive end, holding Saint Mary’s to 74 points after the Gaels averaged 85.8 points in their four-game winning streak — prevailing by 21.3 points a game.

-LSU forced 19 turnovers — 14 in the first half — against a Saint Mary’s team that was giving the ball up just nine times a game for the season.
+LSU forced 19 turnovers — 14 in the first half — against a Saint Mary’s team that was giving the ball up just 9.4 times a game for the season.
 The Tigers turned those miscues into 20 points on the other end.

 Waters came off the bench for only the second time in his two-year career to score 18 points — with 13 coming in the decisive second half after LSU held a slim 29-28 halftime lead.